-- NEW: TALK IS NOT ENOUGH Why Canada needs an extractive sector ombudsperson (includes a chart comparing the Ombudsperson to Canada's CSR Counsellor and the OECD NCP).
+- TALK IS NOT ENOUGH Why Canada needs an extractive sector ombudsperson (includes a chart comparing the Ombudsperson to Canada's CSR Counsellor and the OECD NCP).

 - CNCA BRIEFING NOTE Why Canada needs BOTH an extractive sector ombudsperson AND legislated access to Canadian courts.

 - QUESTIONS AND ANSWERS Do you have questions about the Open for Justice campaign?
 See our Q&A sheet for common questions and answers.

 - MP LOBBYING KIT We encourage you to phone or visit your MP to seek their support for this important issue.
 Here are some resources to help you prepare for your MP meeting: